 • Legs: Lymphoedema is a long-term (chronic) condition that causes swelling in the body’s tissues.
 In Noonan syndrome it usually affects the legs, so is termed bilateral lower limb lymphoedema.

 • Genitals: Swollen genitals can be caused by the backflow of chyle (a milky fluid containing fat droplets which drains from the small intestine into the lymphatic system during digestion).
-If the valves in the lymphatic system do not control the flow correctly, chyle can mix with lymph and be routed into the genitals and legs.
+If the central lymphatic channels do not control the flow correctly, chyle can mix with lymph and be routed into the genitals and legs.
 This is called chylous reflux.

-• Small intestine: Enlarged lymph vessels supplying the lining of the small intestine can lead to a range of problems, including
+• Small intestine: Abnormalities of the lymph vessels supplying the lining of the small intestine can lead to intestinal lymphangiectasia which is associated with a range of problems, including:

 3. Leaking of albumin and other protein-rich materials into the intestine (called protein-losing enteropathy)